 For over ten centuries, Marayur has managed to preserve a stone-clad secret deep in its soul.
 The jungles and hillsides of Marayoor are dotted with remnants of Dolmens called muniyaras (burial chambers made of four stones placed on edges and covered with the capstone) belonging to the Megalithic age.
 Marayoor is also famous for its ancient rock paintings located in Attala, Ezhuthu Guha (near Kovilkadavu), and Manala.
 Attala is situated in the west part of Marayur Township and has more than 90 painted motifs.
 Most of the paintings at Attala are abstract designs except for a few human and animal figures.
 Ezhuthu Guha rock paintings are situated in the Sandalwood Reserve Forest in Koodakavu.
 Around 90 painted motifs can be seen here.
 This place is the most famous rock art site in Kerala and attracts a large number of visitors.
 Ten painted motifs are located on the south-western slope of the plateau overlooking the Pambar River.
 Also, one can see is a rock painting at Manala inside Chinnar Wildlife Sanctuary near the Alampetty tribal settlement.

-About 123 km, Coimbatore International Airport is the nearest airport which has well flight connectivity with Bengaluru, Chennai, Hyderabad, and Mumbai.
+About 123 km, Coimbatore International Airport is the nearest airport that has well flight connectivity with Bengaluru, Chennai, Hyderabad, and Mumbai.
 Palani Railway Station is the nearest railhead which is about 70 km from Marayoor.
 It has well-connected trains from Rameswaram, Chennai, Madurai, Palakkad, and Coimbatore.
 From here, one can hire a cab or bus to reach Marayoor.
 Marayoor Bus Station is linked by bus with Munnar, Idukki, Udumalpet, Aluva, Kochi, Palani & Coimbatore.

 There are several homestays, resorts, and hotels available in Marayoor for tourists to stay and explore the nearby places.
 October to March is the best time to visit Marayoor to experience cool and pleasant weather which is suitable for sightseeing.